-The Financial Statements are general purpose Financial Statements prepared in accordance with applicable Australian Accounting Standards, which includes Australian Accounting Interpretations, the requirements of the Public Finance & Audit Act 1983, the-Public Finance & Audit Regulation 2015, and the Treasurer's Directions.
+The financial statements are general purpose financial statements prepared in accordance with applicable Australian Accounting Standards which includes Australian Accounting Interpretations, the Government Sector Finance Act 2018, the-Government Sector Finance Regulation 2018 and the Treasurer's Directions.

-Generally, the historical cost basis of accounting has been adopted and these Financial Statements do not take into account changing money values or current valuations.
+Generally, the historical cost basis of accounting has been adopted and these financial statements do not take into account changing money values or current valuations.
 However, certain liabilities are calculated on a present value basis such as leave entitlements and other provisions.
 Refer Note 2.3 (ii).

-The accrual basis of accounting has been adopted in the preparation of the Financial Statements, except for cash flow information.
+The accrual basis of accounting has been adopted in the preparation of the financial statements, except for cash flow information.